How much do junior doctors make?

 RMO salary

 The medical profession in Australia offers a wide range of career opportunities, with junior doctors representing the early stages of this rewarding and demanding field.
-Salaries for junior doctors in Australia can vary significantly depending on factors such as experience, location, and the type of healthcare facility in which they work.
+Salaries for junior doctors in Australia can vary significantly depending on factors such as experience, location, and the type of healthcare facility they work in.

-A junior doctor, or resident medical officer's, salary often varies depending on where they are located and whether they are doing permanent or locum work.
-This article explores the salary range for junior doctors across various Australian cities, as well as the progression to consultant doctor roles.
+For the purposes of this article, we will explore a junior doctor's or resident medical officer's salary.
+As mentioned, a doctor's salary often varies depending on their location and whether they are doing permanent or locum work.
+This article examines the salary range for junior doctors across various Australian cities, New Zealand, and the progression to consultant doctor roles.

 How much do junior doctors make in Australia?

 Entry-level doctor salary in Australia: As a junior doctor, also known as an entry-level doctor, you can expect to earn a salary that reflects your level of experience and training.
-In Australia, the average annual salary for an entry-level doctor typically falls within the range of AUD$70,000 to AUD$100,000.
-On a monthly basis, this translates to approximately AUD$5,800 to AUD$8,300 before tax.
+In Australia, the average annual salary for an entry-level doctor typically falls between AUD$70,000 to AUD$100,000.
+Every month, this translates to approximately AUD$5,800 to AUD$8,300 before tax.

 How much a junior doctor can make varies, depending on their specialty.
-The highest-paid specialty in Australia is surgery closely followed by other in-demand specialties including emergency medicine, general medicine, psychiatry, and anaesthetics.
+The highest-paid specialty in Australia is Surgery closely followed by other in-demand specialties.
+Explore the specialties and rates of pay in more depth here: Emergency Medicine, General Medicine, Psychiatry, Intensive Care, O&G, Paedatrics, and Anaesthetics.

 Junior doctor salary in Melbourne and Perth

 Geographical location plays a significant role in determining the salary of junior doctors.
-In Melbourne, the average annual salary for a junior doctor ranges from AUD$75,000 to AUD$105,000, while in Perth, the average salary falls within a similar range, from AUD$73,000 to AUD$103,000.
-The slight variation in salaries between these cities can be attributed to factors such as living costs, demand for medical professionals, and the availability of resources.
+In Melbourne, the average annual wage for a junior doctor ranges from AUD $75,000 to AUD $105,000, while in Perth, the average wage falls within a similar range, from AUD $73,000 to AUD $103,000.
+The slight variation in salaries between these cities can be attributed to living costs, demand for medical professionals, and the availability of resources.

 Part-time and full-time junior doctor salaries

-The working hours of junior doctors can also influence their earnings.
-Those who choose to work part-time may earn a pro-rata salary based on the number of hours worked.
+Junior doctors' working hours can also influence their earnings.
+Part-time employees may earn a pro-rata salary based on the hours worked.
 Conversely, full-time junior doctors can expect to earn a higher overall salary, with potential opportunities for overtime and additional allowances.

 Consultant doctor salary in Australia